 - A backpack folded like origami.

-- Geometric design for a strong and lightweight backpack.
+- Geometric construction for a strong and lightweight backpack.

 - Stealthy looks that follow function.